COVID19 and Costumes without Drama.

 What does it cost?

-Full service costume hire, including the taking of measurements, delivery and fitting/dress rehearsal during school hours is available within the Melbourne metro area for an additional fee, along with bump in and bump out assistance.
+Full service costume hire, available for an additional fee, including measuring students, distributing costumes and bump in and bump out assistance.
 Please enquire about this service.

 Can you custom make costumes?